Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Last week Lucy and I went to Wyboston Lakes in Bedfordshire for a much needed spa break.
+Last week Lucy and I went to Wyboston Lakes hotel spa in Bedfordshire for a much needed spa break.
 Although Wyboston Lakes is close to where Lucy lives neither of us knew much about it, or what to expect but we were really looking forward to the break.

 As soon as we walked into reception to check in we were impressed with the beautiful decor and welcoming feel and this only increased when we made our way to our room.
 All of the rooms at Wyboston Lakes have been recently renovated and it shows – even the corridors are beautiful and have that lovely new carpet smell!

 What are the rooms like at Wyboston Lakes?

 Our room was immaculate.
 With twin beds, lots of comfy cushions and pillows and the biggest TV I have ever seen in a hotel room.
 There were also plug sockets next to the bed which gives them a huge thumbs up as in most hotels rooms we end up scrabbling around for somewhere to charge our phones.

 The room offered free wifi, a well stocked tea and coffee tray with added extras like crisps and bottled water as well as a tablet that you could use to order room service or find out more about the hotel.
 Wyboston Lakes have thought of everything.

 The bathroom was also beautiful – with a huge shower instead of a bath, lots of fluffy towels and complimentary toiletries too.
 Everything looked so new and my only slight criticism was that the door banged when you closed it – there was no way to turn the handle to close it quietly but that really is a tiny thing in the scheme of things!